TN Assembly Unanimous behind New Online Gaming Ban

 The Madras High Court verdict observes that nothing stops the State from implementing a new law regulating online games.
 Even the Union Information and Broadcasting Minister Anurag Singh Thakur had to clarify in the Lok Sabha that “Betting and Gambling come under Entry 34 of List-II in Seventh Schedule of Constitution of India, in respect of which States have power to legislate.”

-Yet, the Tamil Nadu governor claims that the Prohibition of Online Gambling and Regulation of Online Games Bill goes beyond the State’s legal competence, and the All India Gaming Federation (AIGF) and other industry bodies have also challenged this particular legal text.
+Yet, the Tamil Nadu governor claims that the Bill goes beyond the State’s legal competence.
+And the All India Gaming Federation (AIGF) and other industry bodies have also challenged this particular legal text.

-Thus, the matter comes down to the question of what is a game of skill and what is a game of chance.
+The matter comes down to one question.
+What is a game of skill and what is a game of chance?
 The Bill places rummy and poker in the chance category together with roulette and slots, which is its weak spot.

-While the next developments in Tamil Nadu’s battle against online gaming are still to unfold, the Union Government is advancing in its efforts to regulate the sector with central law in a way to solve the skill vs. chance ambiguity and lower the associated risks and societal costs of gaming through introducing responsible gaming policies on the national level.
+The next developments in Tamil Nadu’s battle against online gaming are still to unfold.
+Meanwhile, the Union Government is advancing in its efforts to regulate the sector.
+It aims to create a central law to solve the skill vs. chance ambiguity.
+The government also seeks to lower the associated risks and societal costs of gaming.
+This will involve introducing responsible gaming policies on the national level.